SenseLogic/VISTA/README.md

 ## Goals

-*   Modular : just include what you actually use
+*   Modular : only integrate what you need
-*   Compact : simple yet efficient algorithms
+*   Compact : based on simple yet efficient algorithms
-*   Simple : simply include the minified scripts
+*   Simple : just include the minified scripts

 ## Features